tacofoundation/tacofoundation.github.io/docs/index.md

 hero:
   name: "The TACO Specification"
-  text: "The Missing Piece: Standardising for AI-ready Earth Observation Datasets"
+  text: ""
   tagline: >
-    A FAIR-compliant, cloud-optimized specification defining a formal data model, binary file format, and unified API for organizing AI-ready Earth Observation datasets.
-Built on proven technologies like GDAL and Apache Parquet for seamless multi-language integration.
+    A FAIR-compliant, cloud-native specification that defines a formal and scalable format for packaging and sharing AI-ready Earth Observation datasets.

   image:
     src: /image/taco.png